Ashutosh Dutta: Career

-Dutta started his career as a Computer Engineer at Tata Engineering and Locomotive Company, India, in 1985, and worked there till 1987.
-He then held about 8 years of appointment as a Director of IT Operations at Columbia University Computer Science Department, before joining Telcordia Technologies Applied Research in 1997 as a Senior Scientist, where he directed research and development initiatives of VolP and wireless technologies till 2010.
+Dutta was first employed in 1985 as a Computer Engineer Tata Engineering and Locomotive Company, and worked there until 1987.
+He then served as Director of IT Operations at the Columbia University Fu Foundation School of Engineering and Applied Science for 8 years, before joining Telcordia Technologies Applied Research in 1997 as a Senior Scientist, where he directed research and development initiatives of VoIP and wireless technologies.
 During his tenure at Telcordia Technologies, he served as Principal Investigator for KDDI’s IMS project to design and build IMS/MMD network for next-generation networks, and also collaborated with ITSUMO QoS team involved in performance analysis of voice and data traffic in an 802.11b networking environment.
-As Co-PI, he supervised all operational phases of CERDEC project, and Toyota’s mobile content delivery network in all IP wireless environment.
+As Co-PI, he supervised all operational phases of CERDEC project, and Toyota's mobile content delivery network in all IP wireless environments.

-From 2010 till 2013, Dutta worked with NIKSUN Inc. as CTO Wireless and Executive Director of NIKSUN Innovation Center & Quality Assurance, and then held appointment as PMTS/LMTS/Director of AT&T Labs, Middletown, New Jersey till 2018.
-Since 2015 to n2018, he also held a joint appointment as a Faculty at New Jersey Institute of Technology.
-Following these appointments, he was briefly associated with College of Staten Island at City University of New York as Adjunct Faculty in Electrical Engineering and Computer Science Department before joining Johns Hopkins University Applied Physics Lab (JHU/APL) as Chief 5G Strategist, Lawrence R. Hafstad Sabbatical Fellow, Adjunct Faculty and ECE Chair for EP.
-In 2019, he worked for Johns Hopkins University/APL EP Program, and also became the faculty of Johns Hopkins University Information Security Institute, Baltimore, Maryland.
-Since July 2020, he has been serving as the program chair for Electrical and Computer Engineering for Engineering for Professionals.
+From 2010 until 2013, Dutta worked with NIKSUN Inc. as CTO Wireless and Executive Director of NIKSUN Innovation Center & Quality Assurance, and then held appointment as PMTS/LMTS/Director of AT&T Labs, in Middletown, New Jersey until 2018.
+Following these appointments, he was briefly associated with College of Staten Island at City University of New York as Adjunct Faculty in Electrical Engineering and Computer Science Department before joining the Johns Hopkins University Applied Physics Lab (JHU/APL) as Chief 5G Strategist, Lawrence R. Hafstad Sabbatical Fellow, Adjunct Faculty and ECE Chair for EP.
+In 2019, he became the faculty of Johns Hopkins University Information Security Institute and was appointed as program chair for Electrical and Computer Engineering for Engineering for Professionals in July 2020.
 Currently, he serves as Co-Chair of Service Oriented Network for Global ICT Standardization for India (GISFI), and Co-Director of CTIF-USA, which is an Industry-Academic Collaboration.

 At IEEE, Dutta has been serving as a founding Co-Chair for the IEEE Future Networks Initiative since 2016, and as a Member-At-Large for IEEE Communications Society since 2020.
-He has also served as IEEE Distinguished Lecturer for IEEE Communications Society till 2020, the Director of Industry Outreach for IEEE Communications Society till 2019, and the general Co-Chair for the IEEE STEM conference for the last 12 years.
+He has also served as IEEE Distinguished Lecturer for IEEE Communications Society until 2020, the Director of Industry Outreach for IEEE Communications Society until 2019, and the general Co-Chair for the IEEE STEM conference for the last 12 years.
 Dutta has been selected as ACM Distinguished Member in 2021.
 He also became ACM Distinguished Speaker in 2020, and Chair for ACM Baltimore Chapter in 2021.